ioccc-src/winner/2012/zeitak/README.md

 * Without any digits.
 * Without any character constants.
-* Without using functions from headers other than stdio.
+* Without using functions from headers other than `stdio`.
 * Without any control-flow keywords (not even the `?:` operator).
 * Without any arithmetic or logic operators!